cybera/policy-browser/notebooks/mc_markdown.md

 AND s.frequency > 0
 RETURN s.content AS Segment, o.category as Organization
 ```
 where that returns all organizations, if you need subsets an additional `AND o.category = 'Desired Category'` is applied.
 The figures are below, and a summary table is provided below each box plot of the mean, standard deviation, and number of points used to calculate sentiments.
+This returns 4239 segments of text from the database.

+#### All Orgs
 ![Alt Text](images/AllOrgsBTS2.png)

 |Organization                         |Sentiment_Mean |Sentiment_SD |Number_of_points |